aminbeigi/Python-Personal-Notes/src/dataclasses.md

         return self.unit_price * self.quantity_on_hand
 ```
 ## Named tuples
-`namedtuple` is a module inisde the built-in `collections` package. `namedtuple` classes are also data classes which are immutable.
+`namedtuple` is a module inside the built-in `collections` package. `namedtuple` classes are also data classes which are immutable.
-Named tuples basically add metadata to tuples, in the form of naming what each field does, and otherwise acts as a tuple.
+Named tuples basically add metadata to tuples, in the form of naming each field, and otherwise acts as a tuple.

 Say we wanted to store colours in RGB format in a tuple.
 We could use a data class but lets store our information in a tuple.
 For example, let us store the colour lime:
 ```py
 >>> Color = namedtuple('Color', ['red', 'green', 'blue'])